tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

 - **Unless You’re A Short Seller Or A Poet Looking For A Wealthy Wife, It Never Pays To Be Pessimistic**
   - Since Lynch always thought positively, and assumed that the economy would improve, he was always willing to invest in Cyclicals at their nadir.
 Just when it seems things can’t get any worse with Cyclicals, things begin to get better.
+  - The most important question to ask about a cyclical is whether the company’s balance sheet is strong enough to survive the next downturn.
+  - Before I invest in any S&L, I like to see that its equity assets ratio is at least 7.5

 - **Companies, Like People, Change Their Names Either Because They’ve Gotten Married, Or They’ve Been Involved In Some Fiasco That They Hope The Public Will Forget.**